DITA

 Sometimes your information model will require extending DITA with a specialization or by defining a subset of DITA that meets more particular needs for your content.

-Can My Team Develop an Information Model without a Consultant?
+Can Your Team Build an Information Model In-House?

 While everyone will need an information model to take full advantage of DITA, some will require a more complex model than others.
 Is your information well organized?
 Is it consistently written, named, labeled, and formatted?
 Does your team include information architects with a command of the relationships inside your content?
 If so, you may already have some structure and rules in place that can form the basis of your Information Model.
 If not, you might need a consultant to help you gather your bearings.